nitinronge91/Fleet-Wide-Breach-Master-Key-Attack-on-Electric-Vehicle-Ecosystem/README.md

     Positive response 			        :6yy 0x04 0x62 0xFD 0x02 0x00

  ![image](https://github.com/user-attachments/assets/ab45e316-3bab-41d9-b458-0e26073daeb5)
-Confirmed the key fob is unpaired from ECU
+ *Confirmed the key fob is unpaired from ECU*

  # Pairing Attacker key fob with vehicle:
 As stated in section ‘Key Fob pairing with Vehicle’ , for pairing the key fob after UDS routine started, user has to press lock and unlock button from key fob.
 We pressed lock and unlocked buttons from key fob at the same time and captured the signal using HackRF device and analysed the spectrum.
 We referred it as **‘key pairing signal’**.

 ![image](https://github.com/user-attachments/assets/7f681d41-f229-4339-b69d-da332b6720bd)
-Captured key pairing signal.
+*Captured key pairing signal*

 After capturing the key pairing signal, we unpaired the paired key fob using UDS routine control services with routine identifier 0x0207 as stated in above section and started key pairing UDS routine with routine identifier 0x0206.
 Once the routine started, we replayed the captured key pairing signal using HackRF device.
 This signal can be paired from a distance up to 5 meters.

 ![image](https://github.com/user-attachments/assets/f0a40363-06c1-4d24-85fd-cfccaccc17e9)
-Replayed the captured key pairing signal to the Body control module ECU for key pairing
+*Replayed the captured key pairing signal to the Body control module ECU for key pairing*

 Upon completion of replaying captured signal from HackRF device, we confirmed whether key fob paired with Body control module ECU or not, by pressing buttons from key fob.
 After pressing lock or unlock button from key fob, relays on Body control module ECU cranked. it indicates that key fob is paired with vehicle.
 Also, we verified it by UDS service read Data identifier($22) with identifier value 0xFD02.
 ECU responded with positive response with data as 0x01, it shows that one key fob is paired with vehicle.